 This small restaurant is serving the best of contemporary Irish food prepared by a gifted chef who enthusiastically promotes local ingredients, and merits wider recognition.

 With an outstanding kitchen backed up by well-informed and pleasant staff, and offering great value for money, the world will surely beat a path to his door.

-Wine is supplied by Jim Neville of Wellingtonbridge, Co Wexford, whose brother has a vineyard in Langeudoc, Pat Neville Domaine Aonghusa.
+Wine is supplied by Jim Neville of Wellingtonbridge, Co Wexford, whose brother Pat has a vineyard in Languedoc, Domaine Aonghusa.
 The list is quite short but very adequate.